Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 Our site contains links to third party websites and social media (such as LinkedIn and Twitter).
 If you follow a link to any of these sites, please note that these sites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 Communicating service related information: We may occasionally contact you by post, email or telephone with details of any changes in legal and regulatory requirements or other developments that may be relevant to your affairs and, where applicable, how we may assist you further.
 If you do not wish to receive such information from us, please let us know by contacting us as indicated under ‘Contact information’ below.
+If you’ve agreed to receive marketing information, you may opt out at a later date.

 General and sector specific newsletters: We offer a monthly e-newsletter and other sector and service specific newsletters.
 At the outset we will seek your permission to subscribe you this service.
 You can subsequently unsubscribe at any time from within such newsletters or emailing firstname.lastname@example.org.